-Every agency and shelter should adopt anti-discrimination policies and provide training to staff on issues related to serving the LGBTQ population.
-However, states, counties and cities differ with regard to their recognition of LGBTQ individuals’ rights to be free from discrimination and harassment.
-Moreover, a number of faith-based providers actively oppose LGBT equality.
+Every agency and shelter should adopt anti-discrimination policies and provide training to staff on issues related to serving the LGBTQ+ population.
+However, states, counties and cities differ with regard to their recognition of LGBTQ+ individuals’ rights to be free from discrimination and harassment.
+Moreover, a number of faith-based providers actively oppose LGBTQ+ equality.

 Under the Act, states are given federal grant funding for the purpose of supporting district programs that serve homeless students.
 In exchange, states are bound by the law’s requirements, including the requirement that the school district designate a homelessness liaison.
 In some cases, government regulations regarding education provide additional protections.

-The Affordable Care Act includes provisions that expand nondiscrimination protections for LGBTQ individuals, and also expands Medicaid in some states.
-(While the ACA faces an uncertain future, it remains in effect as of this writing.)
-In states where Medicaid has been expanded, eligibility is based on income, and LGBTQ homeless youth should therefore qualify.
-While most state Medicaid programs don’t cover health care related to transition, these denials have been challenged successfully in California, Massachusetts, and Minnesota.
+The Affordable Care Act includes provisions that expand nondiscrimination protections for LGBTQ+ individuals, and also expands Medicaid in some states.
+In states where Medicaid has been expanded, eligibility is based on income, and LGBTQ+ homeless youth should therefore qualify.
+While most state Medicaid programs don’t cover health care related to transition, these denials have been challenged successfully in some states.

 Discrimination based on gender identity and sex stereotypes is prohibited in any health program that receives federal funds.
 Several states—including California, Colorado, Delaware, Illinois, Maine, Oregon, Vermont and Washington—prohibit discrimination based on sexual orientation or gender identity in this context.
-California, Connecticut, Colorado, Illinois, Massachusetts, Oregon, Vermont, Washington and D.C. also prohibit transgender exclusions in health insurance by regulation and legislation.
+Some states also prohibit transgender exclusions in health insurance by regulation and legislation.

 Some cities maintain clinics that are specifically designed to treat transgender youth.
 While there isn’t a set age at which to start prescription hormones in order to transition, if you are under the age of 18, you will generally need consent from a parent or guardian.
 This can present a challenge to a transgender runaway, though it may not present problems for an emancipated homeless teen.